enquestor/NYCUNextTimetable/README.md

 ```

 3. Start a local redis server
-You can use docker image from [official redis docker hub](https://hub.docker.com/_/redis) like this:
+You can use docker image from [Official Redis DockerHub](https://hub.docker.com/_/redis) like this:
 ```
 docker run --name some-redis -d redis
 ```